RFD firefighter intends to sue over ‘Juneteenth’ party

 Jones adds there was a woman in a red wig calling herself Rachel and he claims she was impersonating Monroe County Legislator Rachel Barnhart while party attendees shouted crude comments in her direction.

-In addition, Jones says he saw photos of other Democratic politicians and members of the Rochester Police Accountability Board on stakes planted throughout the backyard.
+In addition, Jones says he saw photos of other Democratic politicians and Rochester Police Accountability Board members on stakes planted throughout the backyard.

 At one point Jones says he saw Krywy receive a party favor bag that contained a bottle of cognac and a Juneteenth commemorative cup.